mdekok/mdk-di-sourcegenerator/README.md

 ```

 ### DI0003: Implementation type is not the same as class type
-If the implementation type is set on the attribute,
+If the implementation type is non generic and is set on the attribute,
 it must be the same as the class type.

 Severity: Error